 In calico cats, the gene that dictates fur color happens to be located on the X chromosomes.
 One of the pair is coded for orange fur (XB), and the other for black fur (Xb).

-Depending on which X chromosome is left active the fur produced will be orange or black resulting in random patches of color, and patterns unique in each cat.
+Depending on which X chromosome is left active the fur it produces will be orange or black resulting in random patches of color, and patterns unique to each cat.

-Whether the color is diluted or not depends on the presence of the dilution gene and another gene is responsible for white spotting.
+Whether the color is diluted or not depends on the presence of the dilution gene, and a further gene is responsible for white spotting.